rayhuang2006/tictactoewebsite/README.md

 2. Players take turns clicking on the empty squares of the grid.
 3. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
 4. If all squares are filled and no player has three in a row, the game ends in a draw.
+5. When the game ends, a popup will display the result, and a "Reset Game" button will appear below the game board to restart the game.

 ## Features

 - Two-player mode
 - Simple and intuitive interface
 - Responsive design
+- Popup message displaying the game result
+- Reset button to restart the game

 ## Getting Started